vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

-The zk-STARK proof produced by the STARK Recursion Component is the input to a CIRCOM component.
+The single zk-STARK proof produced by the STARK Recursion Component is the input to a CIRCOM component.

 CIRCOM is a [circuits library](https://github.com/socathie/circomlib-ml) used in the zkProver to generate the *witness* for the zk-STARK proof produced by the STARK Recursion Component.